-The last weeks have been unusually warm and summer is now in full swing.
-Everything is blooming and growing.
-The spruce shoots are at their best now and that means spruce shoot syrup making for me.
-The syrup has an awesome flavor and on top of that, it’s also a great remedy against a sore throat in the winter. 🙂 I made spruce shoot syrup with two different flavors – one with spruce shoots only and the second with added vanilla extract.
+I make spruce shoot syrup with two different flavors – one with spruce shoots only and the second with added vanilla extract.
 I’ll use the vanilla-flavored syrup for making spruce shoot ice cream – so friends, welcome to our place to try it out!

-I’m also making spruce shoot liqueur for the first time, the shoots are enjoying the hot summer day drowned in booze on our balcony. 😉 We’ll later see how that turns out.
+This time I’m using some of the spruce tips in spruce shoot liqueur.
+The shoots are enjoying the hot summer day drowned in booze on our balcony. 🙂

 Where, when and what to pick